TryGhost/Ghost/.github/ISSUE_TEMPLATE.md

 Welcome to Ghost's GitHub repo! 👋🎉

 Do you need help or have a question?
-Please come chat in Slack: https://ghost.org/slack 👫.
+Please come chat in our forum: https://forum.ghost.org 👫.

 Found a bug?
 Please fill out the sections below... thank you 👍

 If your issue is with Ghost CLI, please report it on the CLI repo ➡️ https://github.com/TryGhost/Ghost-CLI/issues/new.